+We, the undersigned, wish to nominate:

+Name:

+Department

-For election as the teaching staff member of the Board of Management.
-Our nominee has agreed to stand for election, and has provided a supporting statement overleaf.
+For election as the support staff member of the Board of Management.
+Our nominee has agreed to stand for election and has provided a supporting statement overleaf.

 PROPOSER

+Name:

+Signed:

+Department:

+Date:

 SECONDER

+Name:

+Signed:

+Department:

+Date: